 Which Flowers Grow Well with Hydrangeas?

+Wondering what to plant next to hydrangeas in a flower garden?
+What flowers go well with hydrangeas?
 Any of the following flowers would make excellent hydrangea companions:

 Delphiniums: These tall, majestic flowers with their vibrant blue, purple, or pink spikes make a stunning backdrop for hydrangeas, creating a beautiful contrast.